Trump tightens grip on US Republican Party as daughter-in-law takes key post | Politics

 TRUMP'S LEGAL BILLS Lara Trump created a stir last month by saying she believed Republicans have a "big interest" in paying the former president's legal bills and by not ruling out using RNC funds.

-Trump's legal costs are expected to mount this year as he grapples with 91 criminal counts across four cases and faces more than $500 million in damages tied to three civil case judgments in New York.
-Henry Barbour, an RNC member from Mississippi, drafted a resolution ahead of this week's meeting that would have barred the committee from covering Trump's legal bills, arguing that all money should go toward winning the election.
+Trump's legal costs are expected to mount this year as he grapples with 91 criminal counts across four cases and faces more than $500 million in damages tied to civil case judgments in New York.
+On Friday Trump posted a $91.6 million bond to cover the defamation verdict in favor of writer E. Jean Carroll.
+With Friday's vote, Trump's campaign and the RNC will start working more closely together, including on fundraising.
+That will be overseen in part by Chris LaCivita, a co-manager of the campaign set to double as the RNC's chief operating officer.

-Barbour warned that the prospect of Trump tapping the RNC for legal bills was spooking donors.
-"Rich folks don't want to pay other rich folks' bills," he said.
-But Barbour's resolution failed to gain enough support, and Trump's campaign co-manager Chris LaCivita, who is expected to join the RNC as chief operating officer, has said committee funds will not be used for legal costs.

-Solomon Yue, an RNC committeeman from Oregon, said, however, he has spoken with some 20 members who agree with him that the organization should pick up the bill for Trump's legal troubles.
-Yue said he believed the Biden administration had "weaponized" the Justice Department to undermine Trump's campaign.
-Biden has denied any involvement in the criminal cases, and no evidence has surfaced to support Yue's assertion.
+LaCivita has repeatedly said RNC funds would not be used for legal costs, a stance he reiterated to reporters on Friday.
+Oscar Brock, an RNC member from Tennessee, said there wasn't enough money in the budget for Trump's legal bills and that he was personally against it.
+However, Brock said some of his constituents want the RNC to help Trump and that he could see it coming up for debate if fundraising exceeded expectations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)